Last updated on March 25, 2021.

 How are your selling skills?
 How are the selling skills of your team members?
 ‘Winging it’ is not a way to do it anymore — not that it has ever been!

 Finally, “with consumer preferences changing rapidly, retailers and other consumer-facing companies need to provide a strong feedback loop.
 That means improving their ability to collect data and qualitative feedback to stay ahead of the trends.” (ibid.)

 Dive industry businesses have limited tools and resources on that front.
 Local dive shops typically have a very basic point-of-sale (POS) system providing some customer-relationship-management (CRM) features — but they are limited.
 Dive gear manufacturers, for the most part, don’t even know who is purchasing their products because of the current distribution network focusing on local dive shops.
-The only industry entity with significant data is the training agency — and they are very stingy with their information!
+The only industry stakeholder with significant data is the training agency — and they are very stingy with their information!